murielstudent/FuzzyEnergy/README.md

 mf = 'Gaussian'

-### specify for eaach feature the amount of centroids (can also be an integer if same for all)
+### specify for each feature the amount of centroids (can also be an integer if same for all)

 Ncentroids = [7,7,5,5,7,7,7,7,7,7,7,7,7,7,7,7,7,5,5,7,7,7]